eskoruppa/RBPNFE/README.md

     environment variables at `1` (see the example) so the workers do not oversubscribe the cores.

 - `verbose` (bool, default `False`):
-    Print a detailed line per position (index, subsequence, free-energy components, timing).
-    Under `ncores > 1` these lines interleave and arrive out of order, but the returned array stays correctly ordered.
-When enabled it takes precedence over `progress` (the compact bar is suppressed to avoid clashing output).
+    Print a detailed line per position (free-energy components, timing).
+Takes precedence over `progress`.
+Under `ncores > 1` the lines arrive out of order; the returned array stays ordered.

 - `progress` (bool, default `True`):
-    Show a live progress bar (same style as `gen_params`) that advances as positions complete and displays an ETA, for both serial and parallel runs:
+    Show a live progress bar with an ETA (suppressed when `verbose=True`).

-    ```
-    Progress: |████████████████████| 100.0% Position 254/254 ETA 00:00 (elapsed 00:11)
-    ```

-    Automatically suppressed when `verbose=True`.

 ### Return value